 - 22.6.1 Early cancellation, prior to the publication of a start list, must not be done without serious consideration and the agreement of an Officer of the Slalom Committee.
 A lack of entries before the day of the competition is not a good cause for cancellation.
-From the day prior to the competition cancellation may be agreed by the Chief Judge, preferably after discussion with the Chair of the Slalom Committee (or person appointed by the Chair). - 22.6.2 If there is no result for an event, entry fees will be refunded in full, to all entrants in that event, by the organising club or group.

-Unless on receipt of a report of the circumstances the Slalom Committee determines - Unless, on receipt of a report of the circumstances the Slalom Committee determines otherwise. - 22.6.3 In the event of cancellation the Organiser MUST: - - 22.6.3.a Publish the decision, on the same website used for publishing the start list, as soon as possible.
-The onus is on the athlete to check websites and, if provided, answer phone services, before travelling. - 22.6.3.b Ensure that PUK equipment arrangements are fulfilled relative to their next usage and inform the relevant Co-Ordinator. - 22.6.3.c Send a letter of explanation to the Slalom Secretary, along with supporting evidence from the Slalom Committee Chair, / the designated Slalom Committee Member / Chief Judge. - 22.6.3.d Send the defined portion of entry fees as in 20.7.8 below and retain other entry fees. - 22.6.4 Any competition cancelled will be brought to the ACM's notice during discussion of the following year's calendar.
+From the day prior to the competition cancellation may be agreed by the Chief Judge, preferably after discussion with the Chair of the Slalom Committee (or person appointed by the Chair). - 22.6.2 If there is no result for an event, entry fees will be refunded in full, to all entrants in that event, by the organising club or group.Unless, on receipt of a report of the circumstances the Slalom Committee determines - 22.6.3 In the event of cancellation the Organiser MUST: - - 22.6.3.a Publish the decision, on the same website used for publishing the start list, as soon as possible.
+The onus is on the athlete to check websites and, if provided, answer phone services, before travelling. - 22.6.3.b Ensure that PUK equipment arrangements are fulfilled relative to their next usage and inform the relevant Co-Ordinator. - 22.6.3.c Send a letter of explanation to the Slalom Secretary, along with supporting evidence from the Slalom Committee Chair, / the designated Slalom Committee Member / Chief Judge. - 22.6.3.d Send the defined portion of entry fees as in 22.7.7 below and retain other entry fees. - 22.6.4 Any competition cancelled will be brought to the ACM's notice during discussion of the following year's calendar.